jwoglom/pumpX2/README.md

 The generated files will be created in `~/.m2/repository/com/jwoglom/pumpx2/`.
 You can alternatively download the most recent versions from the "Android CI" Github Action.

-To integrate the PumpX2 Android library into your project, use the `androidLib.aar` file.
+To integrate the PumpX2 Android library into your project, use the `androidLib.aar` file to import Android dependencies combined with the `messages.jar` file which contains the message-parsing code.

-To integrate the PumpX2 Java message-parsing library into your project, use the `messages.jar` file.
+If Android-specific Bluetooth code is not needed, just use `messages.jar`.

 To utilize the command-line message-parsing tool, execute the `cliparser-all.jar` file using `java -jar`.